emlynsg/emlynsg/README.md

 ### Hi there 👋

-I'm Emlyn, a physicist interested in quantum, AI and nuclear (among other things).
+I'm Emlyn, a physicist interested in quantum information and AI safety (among other things).
 I like playing with data, and simulating physics problems with code.
 I enjoy working in Python, Julia and R, and begrudgingly use C++, Matlab and Mathematica.

 - 🔭 I’m working on my personal website, which has been very fun and quite confusing at the same time!
 - 🌱 I’m currently learning at lot more quantum.